 1. It was impossible to access Milford Sound via road until 1954

-1954 marks that day the Milford Road was completed.
+1954 marks the year the Milford Road was completed.
 After many years of challenging and gruelling work, one of New Zealand’s most expensive construction projects was finally finished!
 The Milford Road has allowed easier access to Milford Sound and has encouraged business and tourism development.

 2. Milford Sound tours operate all year round – in rain, snow or shine!